liammcinroy/good/vim/metals_setup.md

 - Also in `~/.vim/plugged/coc.nvim` run `yarn install && yarn build`

 - Then in vim, just run `:CocInstall`, `:CocEnable`, and `:CocStart`!

+- For rust analyzer, then also run `:CocInstall coc-rust-analyzer`